After a very disappointing experience with Rocket Chinese, I had exceptionally low expectations for Rocket French.

 All the above have about 25 questions that need answering.
 Consequently, you will get a chance to select how you found that question – easy or hard, with a number of levels in between.
 Accordingly, they will be setting a separate word bank for you where you will get to review them later whenever you want.

 The Quiz includes five quick multiple choice questions.

 Doing these tests gets you points that allow you to meet your daily goal, which you can customize whenever you want.
 To register that day in your streak, all you need to do is attempt any question from these, without actually meeting your daily goal.

 These points that you earn allow you to get new badges that represent your expertise in the language.
 Consequently, the more points you earn, the higher rank you get on the leaderboard.
 These small things give you enough motivation to keep you coming back day after day.

 Your evaluations don’t end there.

-There is another feature about Rocket French which I adore.
+There is another feature of Rocket French which I really like.
 It is known as the Benchmark test.

 In short, it allows you to track your progress through your course of learning.
 They’ll be asking you a series of continuous questions and you have three lives.
 If you go wrong thrice or if you mark anything as not “easy”, you lose a life.